 Tetouan is a jewel of a town in a striking location at the foot of the Rif Mountains, and just a few kilometres from the sea.
-It’s unlike Tangier or the imperial cities in that it is little visited by foreign tourists.
-There is an air of authenticity here that adds great value to a visit.
+Despite seeing relatively few foreign visitors, there's an air of authenticity here that adds great value to a visit.
 The ancient medina, a Unesco World Heritage site, looks like it has not changed in several centuries.
-There have been some recent upgrades – a modern bus station, restorations to the medina wall, some public gardens – but nothing like the towns along the coast.
-The city is poised on the edge of discovery and to the savvy traveller, this spells opportunity.
+The modern centre that abuts it gleams in white, its Spanish facades given a recent facelift to seductive affect.

-From 1912 until 1956 Tetouan was the capital of the Spanish protectorate, which encompassed much of northern Morocco.
-This and the town’s long relationship with Andalucia have left it with a Hispano-Moorish character that is unique in Morocco, as physically reflected in the Spanish part of the city, known as the Ensanche (extension), whose white buildings and broad boulevards have been restored to their original condition.
+That Spanish influence dates from 1912–56, when Tetouan was the capital of the Spanish protectorate, which encompassed much of northern Morocco.
+The town’s long relationship with Andalucia has left it with a Hispano-Moorish character that is unique in Morocco, as physically reflected in the white buildings and broad boulevards of the Spanish part of the city, known as the Ensanche (extension).